Why Having A Customer Experience Management Strategy Matters

 However, to get to that point you need to know what your customers currently think about your company and the experiences you’re delivering for them, so you know what and how much you need to improve.

-Here are some pointers to help you with this:
+Here are some pointers to help with measuring customer experience:

 Using surveys to measure perceptions of your brand